-Three reefers belonging to Fishing & Cargo Services - Saly Reefer, Gabu Reefer, Silver Ice were accused of being involved in IUU fishing.
+Three reefers belonging to Fishing & Cargo Services - Saly Reefer, Gabu Reefer, Silver Ice - were accused of being involved in IUU fishing.
 More specifically, in 2014 the Gabu Reefer and Silver Ice were investigated and fined by Liberia for landing fish without the necessary authorisations.
-In 2015, the Silver Ice was identified as a high-risk vessel by the FCWC West Africa Task Force (WATF) after Comoros raised concerns about the vessel operating outside the Western Indian Ocean, against the terms of Comoros fisheries regulations.99 of being involved in
+In 2015, the Silver Ice was identified as a high-risk vessel by the FCWC West Africa Task Force (WATF) after Comoros raised concerns about the vessel operating outside the Western Indian Ocean, against the terms of Comoros fisheries regulations.
+104